diegoparrilla/slate/source/index.html.md

-latitude | Latitude where the IP has been found hostname | Name of the host resolved from the IP address | IPv4 or IPv6 address of the request continent | 2 letter code of the continent country | ISO 3166-1 Country code region | Name of the region city | Name of the city postal | Postal code or Zip code as | JSON structure containing the '[as](#as)' object.
+latitude | Latitude where the IP has been found hostname | Name of the host resolved from the IP address | IPv4 or IPv6 address of the request continent | 2 letter code of the continent. country | ISO 3166-1 Country code. region | Name of the region, by default the english translation in 'region_names'. city | Name of the city, by default the english translation in 'city_names'. postal | Postal code or Zip code time_zone | Time zone of the location accuracy_radius | The approximate radius in kilometers around the latitude and longitude for the geographical entity. -1 if unknown. continent_geoname_id | Id of the continent in the [geonames.org](http://www.geonames.org) database. -1 if the continent cannot be geolocated. country_geoname_id | Id of the country in the [geonames.org](http://www.geonames.org) database. -1 if the country cannot be geolocated. region_geoname_id | Id of the region in the [geonames.org](http://www.geonames.org) database. -1 if the region cannot be geolocated. city_geoname_id | Id of the city in the [geonames.org](http://www.geonames.org) database. -1 if the city cannot be geolocated. continent_names | JSON structure containing the different names of the continent in different languages.
+Languages are in ISO 639-1.
+Empty if continent cannot be geolocated. country_names | JSON structure containing the different names of the country in different languages.
+Languages are in ISO 639-1.
+Empty if country cannot be geolocated. region_names | JSON structure containing the different names of the region in different languages.
+Languages are in ISO 639-1.
+Empty if region cannot be geolocated. city_names | JSON structure containing the different names of the city in different languages.
+Languages are in ISO 639-1.
+Empty if city cannot be geolocated. as | JSON structure containing the '[as](#as)' object.

 ## as